-Other June Basel shows which were also supposed to take place in September are getting cancelled, among them Volta, and photo basel.
-The only fairs still scheduled to go on as planned for now is Design Miami Basel and Liste.
+Other June Basel shows which were also supposed to take place in September are getting cancelled, among them Volta, Design Miami Basel, and photo basel.

 One of the very first major art museums to close due to the COVID-19 health crisis, The Louvre is now finally announcing a reopening.
 If all goes according to plan, its doors will welcome the visitors again on July 6, ”with strict rules for social distancing and 70% of the museum open to the public,” according to The Art Newspaper.